captainhammad/captainhammad/README.md

 Hey there 👋.
 I’m **Hammad**, a **Full Stack Engineer with 5+ years of experience**.
 I specialize in **Angular, Next.js, React, Ionic, Node.js (NestJS/hapi.js), GraphQL, and MongoDB**, building scalable web & mobile apps.
 Right now, I’m exploring **GraphQL + Mongoose** for optimized data management and expanding my **AWS** knowledge.
-Best way to reach me is by email or Discord. 🚀
+Best way to reach me is by email or LinkedIn. 🚀

 </div>